 In an enviable location near the famous Uluru monolith in Australia's Red Centre, Longitude 131 blurs the lines between five-star resort and camping experience.
 Curved timber viewing decks and floor-to-ceiling glass windows contrast with giant tent canopy ceilings over 16 decadent tents.
 Watch the changing light transform the landscape from your private balcony, or even from the comfort of your bed, as you feel the profound sense of place that Australia's spiritual centre provides.

-The astounding Mary River floodplain, near Kakadu National Park, is home to so much Australian wildlife that it has been called Australia’s answer to Africa's Okavango Delta.
+The astounding Mary River floodplain, near Kakadu National Park, is home to an incredible variety of Australian wildlife.
 Watch buffalo, wallabies and dozens of bird species go about their daily life from one of ten luxury safari bungalows at Bamurru Plains.
 The camp is just a three-hour drive from Darwin, or opt for a 30-minute scenic charter flight over some of the most spectacular wetlands in the world.